AI Automation/Technology

 Production-grade Python automation is an engineered system with logging, retries, and monitoring.
 A simple script is disposable code that runs on one machine and fails silently.

-By Parker Gawne, Founder at Syntora|Updated Feb 23, 2026
+By Parker Gawne, Founder at Syntora|Updated Mar 5, 2026

 The difference is reliability.
 A production system is designed to handle API failures, malformed data, and network issues without manual intervention.
-It's a service that runs 24/7, not a file you execute on your laptop when you remember to.
+It is a service that runs 24/7, not a file you execute on your laptop when you remember to.
 This is for business-critical processes where a silent failure costs real money.

 What Problem Does This Solve?